We’re skin people. Waking up to soft, glowing skin is what we're about. So we think of our hair as a picture frame for our nourished faces.

 Wood brushes are good alternatives, reducing static and helping to distribute those oils throughout your hair.
 You’ll also be avoiding adding more plastic to the world.
 Beechwood and bamboo are common natural hair brush options.

 Make sure to include lots of biotin in your diet.
-This B vitamin helps reduce hair loss and keep hair growing quickly.
+This B vitamin keeps hair growing beautifully.
 Grab some peanuts, sweet potato, eggs, or oats to get your fix.

 7. Oil it

 We like our facial oils, that’s for certain.
 We also love oils in our hair!
 Create your arsenal by choosing essential oils that help you achieve your hair goals.
 Massage a couple drops into the ends of your hair, add a couple drops to your shampoo or conditioner, add a couple drops to your hairbrush, or mix with a carrier oil and use it as a treatment.